 If the death occurs in hospital, the hospital staff will contact the person named as next of kin.
 This may be, but need not be a relative.
-The hospital will issue the Medical Certificate that shows the cause of death and will give you details of how to register the death.
+The hospital will issue the Medical Cause of Death Certificate that shows the cause of death and will give you details of how to register the death.

 Arrangements may be made by a funeral director.
 Most funeral directors have a chapel of rest where the deceased will be laid before the funeral.